pranaykasturi/mosaik-heatpump/docs/example_scenarios.rst

 temperature of the cold water replacing the domestic hot water supplied from the tank (*dhw_in_T*) – are available in the `‘scenario_data.csv’ <https://gitlab.com/mosaik /components/energy/mosaik-heatpump/-/blob/10-improve-documentation/docs/code/examples/ data/scenario_data.csv?ref_type=heads>`_ file.
-The inputs are handled by *‘mosaik-csv’* and the output data is handled by *‘mosaik-hdf5’* and saved in hdf5 files.
+The inputs and the outputs are handled by *‘mosaik-csv’* and the output data is saved in csv files.

 .. literalinclude:: ./code/examples/scenario_time_shifted.py
    :language: python
-   :lines: 78-92
+   :lines: 78-93
    :lineno-start: 78

 The specific parameters for the different heat pump models and calculation modes are added to the